ClickHouse/ClickHouse/docs/en/development/style.md

 **8.** If you use a variable locally, you can use the short name.

-In other cases, use a descriptive name that conveys the meaning.
+In all other cases, use a name that describes the meaning.

 ```cpp
 bool info_successfully_loaded = false;
 ```

-**9.** `define`‘s should be in ALL_CAPS with underscores.
-The same is true for global constants.
+**9.**  Names of `define`s and global constants use ALL_CAPS with underscores.

 ```cpp
 #define MAX_SRC_TABLE_NAMES_TO_STORE 1000